mirror/dd-wrt/src/router/krb5/doc/admin/install_kdc.rst

 .. note::

-          If you expect that the master and replica KDCs will be switched at some point of time, list the host principals from all participating KDC servers in kpropd.acl files on all of the KDCs.
-Otherwise, you only need to list the master KDC's host principal in the kpropd.acl files of the replica KDCs.
+          If you expect that the primary and replica KDCs will be switched at some point of time, list the host principals from all participating KDC servers in kpropd.acl files on all of the KDCs.
+Otherwise, you only need to list the primary KDC's host principal in the kpropd.acl files of the replica KDCs.

 Then, add the following line to ``/etc/inetd.conf`` on each KDC